aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

   |Password| Enter the password you entered in the CloudFormation template.
 (Note: default password: auradmin123) |
   |Database Name| taxidb|

  Please leave the rest of the settings default.
 Make sure that the Aurora cluster DNS, database name, port, and user information are correct.
-Click Create Endpoint.
+Click **Create endpoint**.

 ![](./assets/dms4.png)